 And cutting into triangles.

-Based on this cheesecake experiment, I think you could take just about any cheesecake recipe, cut it in half and bake it in a loaf pan.
-A bonus is that a loaf pan won’t leak should you need to use a water bath, so naturally you can bypass all the leak-proof, foil-wrapping steps.
-But let me back up to this recipe, because it didn’t require a water bath at all.
+Based on the Hollywood Cheesecake experiment, I think you could take just about any cheesecake recipe, cut it in half and bake it in a loaf pan.
+A bonus is that a loaf pan won’t leak should you need to use a water bath.

 - 1/2 cup graham crumbs or about 10 graham squares

 - 1 1/2 tablespoons granulated sugar

 - 1 8 oz pack cream cheese, softened

 - 1 large egg separated

 - Preheat the oven to 325F.
 Line a 9×5 inch metal loaf pan with non-stick foil or line with regular foil and spray foil with cooking spray.